-Pittsburgh is changing.
+The communities we live and work are changing.
 We know it.
-We see it all around us — for the better, mostly, though at times not everyone gets to share in the city’s success.
-We believe we are a part of a significant urban renaissance headquartered in Pittsburgh, Pennsylvania, yet our work is national in scope, creative by nature, and dives deep locally into the fabric of our communities.
+We see it all around us — for the better, mostly, though at times not everyone gets to share in a community’s success.
+Our work is national in scope, creative by nature, and dives deep locally into the fabric of our communities.

-To uphold our stake in the game and to add to the cultural and economic vitality of our region, we do our own things.
+To uphold our stake in the game and to add to the cultural and economic vitality of the world we live in, we do our own things by creating programs and products.
 For example:

 A national placemaking project that advocates for public performance as a means to enliven city streets and to keep them safe.
 Endorsed by City of Pittsburgh Mayor Bill Peduto, and by City of Pittsburgh Councilman Dan Gilman, the effort deploys street performance activity through various Pittsburgh communities.
 We also launched Street Stages thanks to Awesome Pittsburgh.
 The stages are stamps that are installed around Pittsburgh to indicate where street performers can play in a safe environment.

 While working on a presentation for the Cincinnati Bengals to teach the players how to use social media the right way, we realized we needed to reach people earlier, especially students and their parents.
 Social Right teaches kids and adults, through assemblies and seminars, how to use social media to their benefit, and how to combat bullying online.
 We work with professional athletes through our collaborator Josh Miller, former punter for the Pittsburgh Steelers and New England Patriots.
 Social media is a scary place.
-We shine a light on this dark place.
+We shine a light on this dark ecosystem and challenge students to use social media in a positive way.

 The shortcut to spellcheck on your keyboard is when you hit the F and the 7.
 That’s also the name of an adult spelling bee we host.
 The event is weird and fun, and someone leaves with a trophy.
 Most every adult relies on spellcheck, but we choose to celebrate those special individuals who don’t need that crutch.
 We plan to host more F7 events.